How to become a data scientist

 - 2 to 3 A levels, or equivalent, for a degree

-You may be able to get into this job through a degree apprenticeship.
+You may be able to get into this job through an apprenticeship, for example:

 You'll usually need: